navapbc/template-infra/docs/infra/set-up-monitoring-notifications.md

 ## Features

-Real time alerts: Module supports alerting rules to notify stakeholders when specific thresholds are breached.
+* Real time alerts: Module supports alerting rules to notify stakeholders when specific thresholds are breached.
-Notification channels: it supports various notification channels, specifically email alerts notifications and integration with external Incident management tools like Splunk-On-Call or Pagerduty.
+* Notification channels: it supports various notification channels, specifically email alerts notifications and integration with external Incident management tools like Splunk-On-Call or Pagerduty.

 ## Requirements

-Before setting up the monitoring notifications you'll need to have application environment setup finished:
+Before proceeding with setting up monitoring notifications, ensure that you have completed the setup for your application environment.
+Refer to the following guide for the necessary steps:

 [Set up application environment](./set-up-app-env.md)

 ## Configure monitoring alerts

-1. Setting up email alerts.
+### Setting up email alerts.

-Monitoring module is a part of application environment setup and any changes to it are applied by running command to create or update application resources:
+The Monitoring Module is an integral part of the application environment setup, and any changes to it can be applied by running the following command to create or update application resources:

 ```
 TF_CLI_ARGS_apply="-var=image_tag=<IMAGE_TAG>" make infra-update-app-service APP_NAME=app ENVIRONMENT=<ENVIRONMENT>
 ```

-In order to enable email alerts `email_alerts_subscription_list` variable should be added to monitoring module call from [application code](../infra/app/service/main.tf)
+To enable email alerts, you need to add the `email_alerts_subscription_list` variable to monitoring module call from [application code](../../infra/app/service/main.tf)

-Module call example
+Example of the module call in the application code:

 ```
 module "monitoring" {